improving your home

 Unsupervised cooking equipment

-Avoid leaving pots and pans unattended when being used for cooking as they can quickly overheat and start a fire.
-Once you’ve finished cooking, remember to check that you’ve turned off the stove or oven.
+We’re all busy, but stepping away from the stove – even briefly – can have serious consequences.
+Avoid leaving pots and pans unattended, as they can quickly overheat and start a fire.
+Once you’ve finished cooking, check that you’ve turned off the stove or oven.

 Outdoor barbecues

-Check and maintain your barbecue’s fittings and connections often, as incorrectly fitted gas bottles can be a serious fire hazard.
-When your barbecue is not in use, remember to turn off the gas bottle.
+Regularly check your barbecue’s fittings and connections, and maintain them as necessary.
+Incorrectly fitted gas bottles can be dangerous.
+When your barbecue is not in use, turn off the gas bottle.

 Poor quality phone chargers

-Many inexpensive smartphone chargers from non-reputable manufacturers deliver the incorrect voltage and current to your device.
-This can cause the battery to overheat and become damaged over time, increasing the risk of electrocution or a fire.
-Consider buying phone chargers from certified stores or choosing brands compatible with your smartphone.
+Many smartphone chargers from non-reputable manufacturers deliver the incorrect voltage and current to your device.
+This can overheat the battery and damage it over time, increasing the risk of electrocution or a fire.

-When charging your devices, avoid overloading your power points and power boards by charging too many devices at the same time as this may cause a fire.
+Consider investing in quality chargers from reputable sources – your safety is worth the extra cost.
+Also, avoid overloading your power points and power boards by charging too many devices at the same time.

 Household appliances

-House fires are often caused by incorrectly maintained or faulty electrical appliances, so it’s important to regularly service or replace them when necessary.
-Some appliances which could start a fire are:
+House fires are often caused by incorrectly maintained or faulty electrical appliances.
+So, it’s important to regularly service them and replace them when necessary.
+Keep an eye on:

 - toasters